 We have high expectations of all our students in every area of school life, including uniform and behaviour, which leads to an atmosphere of purposeful learning.
 Our behaviour policy seeks to reward students and encourages a positive and supportive environment.
-We strive to develop close relationships with parents and carers and encourage you to take a close interest in the progress of your children through regular communication with school.
+We strive to develop close preparing a variety of dishes including hot meals, pasta dishes, sandwiches, salads, wraps and desserts.
+Drinks are available including bottled water, milk and juices.
+Free water supplies are also available around school for students to fill up their own water bottles.
+Food and drink may be paid for using ParentPay, a secure relationships with parents and carers and encourage you to take a close interest in the progress of your children through regular communication with school.
 We use the EduLink app, emails, text messages and social media to ensure parents are fully informed and able to support the individual needs of students to achieve the best possible learning outcomes for them.
 Our school is an exciting place to learn.
 It creates opportunities to broaden the range of experiences available to our students, helping to build confidence and selfesteem.
 There are a wide range of extracurricular activities on offer across a range of sporting and non-sporting activities offered to provide our students with a wide variety of opportunities.